Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 The first Woolworths Direct offer at Christmas 1998 consisted of a leaflet, inviting customers in selected stores to place orders for items from the traditional store Christmas Catalogue

-In 1997 Kingfisher established an 'Alternative Channels' department at its headquarters to formulate a group strategy.
+In 1997 Kingfisher established an 'Alternative Channels' department at its headquarters to formulate a Group strategy.
 They asked Woolworths to test the market with a small catalogue-based offer that Christmas.
 The chain already printed catalogues to help customers to plan their seasonal purchases.
-It was delivered door-to-door.
-A leaflet was added in a trial area.
-This invited readers to order by post or telephone.
-It offered home delivery for £3.95, or free of charge for orders over £100.
+This was delivered door-to-door.
+A leaflet was added in a trial area, inviting readers to order by post or telephone.
+It offered home delivery for £3.95, or free for orders over £100.
 As an incentive it promised £10 off the first £50 spent.

 The original Woolworths Direct telephone call centre, outsourced to Exeter-based Salestrac

-The firm signed up a fulfillment specialist, Salestrac, to provide a one-stop pick, pack and despatch service.
-The partner already operated a call-centre and fulfilment operation in Exeter, Devon.
-They served several small mail order business, which promoted a small number of lines which sold in large quantities.
+Salestrac, a fulfillment specialist, was hired to pick, pack and despatch the goods.
+They already had a call-centre and fulfilment depot in Exeter, Devon.
+They had established a niche servicing a small number of heavily TV advertised lines, which sold in large quantities.

 A self-service display of Back to School Home Shopping Catalogues in Summer 1998

-As the operation expanded it bought in expertise from established catalogues.
-This provided an insight into some of the secrets of range construction and catalogue layout.
+Experts were headhunted to complement the in-house team, bringing expertise from more established players.
+This helped to shape the range and lay the catalogue out more productively.
 The newcomers explained that the industry attracted new shoppers with incentives.
 Once hooked they were encouraged to buy regularly.
-As a result two version of each catalogue were produced.
-A small teaser was mailed to previous customers, encouraging them to collect a thicker version in-store.
+As a result each catalogue was published in two versions.
+A small teaser was mailed to previous customers, encouraging them to collect the full publication in-store.

 Woolworths Catalogues from 1998.
 On the left is the traditional store catalogue, while each of the others was specially prepared to support the new drive into Home Shopping.
 Many customers asked to buy a shed (which featured on the front of three of the catalogues), only to find that Woolworths didn't sell them!